Educational Partners

 United Plant Savers

 UpS is a non-profit organization dedicated to the conservation of North American native medicinal plants and their habitats.
-VCIH is honored to participate in UpS’s Partners In Education program and to be a past recipient of a $500 grant to support the installation of the small native plant garden that frames our clinic entrance.
+VCIH is honored to participate in UpS’s Partners In Education program.

 Our friends Jeff Carpenter and Melanie Slick-Carpenter started Zack Woods Herb Farm in 2001 to fulfill their dreams of providing high-quality herbs to the community, while stewarding the land they love.
-They support our work by generously offering VCIH a discount on bulk herbs, as well as providing a farm tour for our first-year students every year.
+They support our work by generously offering VCIH a discount on bulk herbs, as well as periodically providing a farm tour for our first-year students.
 We always learn new things and have fun helping out with the calendula harvest.
-We encourage everyone to order their gorgeous bulk herbs directly or find single herbs and tea blends at local retailers.
+We encourage everyone to order their gorgeous bulk herbs directly or find their single herbs and tea blends at local retailers.

 American Herbalists Guild